 Explore a street art village

 Kaohsiung has a lot of street art on its walls – Pier 2 Art Centre is one of the more popular spots to check out, but my favourite spot is this residential area called Weiwuying 衛武營 in the Lingya 苓雅 district, where a bunch of local street artists known collectively as the Wallriors have turned the buildings into a giant outdoor gallery.

-Most of the works are larger than life, covering entire building facades that require you to step away to really appreciate.
+Most of the works are larger than life, covering entire building facades that require some distance for you to really appreciate.

-Others were smaller more discreet works hidden down alleyways and around corners.
+Other artworks were smaller and more more discreet, hidden down alleyways and around corners.

 How to get there: Take the MRT along the orange line to Weiwuying (O10) and head to Exit 5.